Food Allergy vs. Food Intolerance – What’s the Difference?

 A food intolerance can be well differentiated from a food allergy as it does not even involve the immune system.
 A food intolerance usually stems from a deficiency in your body’s digestive enzymes.
 Typical symptoms can include bloating, gas, diarrhea, cramps, headaches, and migraines.
 A typical example of this is in the case of milk intolerance.

-Food Allergies Vs. Intolerance Chart
+Food AllergyFood Intolerance

-Why is it important to differentiate between Food Allergies and a Food Intolerance?
+Why is it important to differentiate between food allergies and a food intolerance?

 It’s essential to differentiate between whether you have a food allergy vs. a food intolerance, as the testing and management required will vary depending on your diagnosis.
 If you’re suspected of having an allergy, your allergist may recommend skin or blood testing, whereas for an intolerance may lead symptom diary management or an elimination diet may be suggested.

-that an estimated 32 million Americans suffer from food allergies?
+Do you know that an estimated 32 million Americans suffer from food allergies?
 In fact, allergies have become increasingly common for both adults and children over the past decade.
 Allergic conditions in general have been increasing and have become the 6th most common disease in the US.

-Frequently Asked Questions
+Frequently Asked Questions About Food Allergy Management

 I’ve never had a food allergic reaction.
 Is it possible I still have allergies?